 Brookings, South Dakota

-Combining both an understanding of the history and philosophy of architecture with a strong technical focus, South Dakota State University stands as a major influencer on the BFA in Architecture within the United States.
-The school confers the affordable Bachelor of Fine Arts in Architecture, a studio-based program that is cross-disciplinary for the first year then moves into pre-professional and professional requirements for the degree.
+South Dakota State University offers the BFA in Architecture.
+The program combines an understanding of the history and philosophy of architecture with a strong technical focus.
+The affordable Bachelor of Fine Arts in Architecture is a studio-based program.
+It’s cross-disciplinary the first year then moves into pre-professional and professional requirements for the degree.
 This 120-credit hour program is fully accredited by the National Architectural Accrediting Board.
-Students will complete this general degree by working through the design and planning process while also understanding the practical and business aspects of the field.
+Students work through the design and planning process while learning the practical and business aspects of the field.
 Students are reminded that as a studio-based degree, time in the studio is just as important, if not more so, as classroom learning.
-This is a great program for students interested in applying for the Master of Fine Arts in Architecture from the school after graduation, completing their degree from a professionally accredited university.
+This is a great program for students interested in earning the Master of Fine Arts in Architecture from the school, completing their degree from a professionally accredited university.